zztalker/imunify360-doc/docs/dashboard/README.md

 ## Incidents

-Choose _Incidents_ tab to view and manage the list of all the [incidents](/terminology/) .
+Choose _Incidents_ tab to view and manage the list of all the [incidents](/terminology/).
 The table displays a list of detected incidents with all the information about the incidents reasons.

 Use filters to show the exact list of incidents:

-_Timeframe_ - allows filtering incidents by different time periods.
+* _Timeframe_ – allows filtering incidents by different time periods.
-_List_ - allows filtering incidents by White, Black, or Gray lists, or showing the incidents from all lists.
+* _List_ – allows filtering incidents by White, Black, or Gray lists, or showing the incidents from all lists.
-_IP_ - allows showing all the incidents of a proper IP address.
-Tick _ Description/IP_ checkbox to enable input field where you can enter a proper IP or a part of it and filter the list by clicking on magnifier or pressing Enter.
+* _IP_ – allows showing all the incidents of a proper IP address.
+Tick _Description/IP_ checkbox to enable input field where you can enter a proper IP or a part of it and filter the list by clicking on magnifier or pressing Enter.
-_Country _ - allows filtering the incidents by abusers country.
-Tick _Country_ checkbox to enable input field with auto-complete where you can enter a proper country and  filter the incidents by clicking magnifier or pressing Enter.
+* _Country_ – allows filtering the incidents by abusers country.
+Tick _Country_ checkbox to enable input field with auto-complete where you can enter a proper country and  filter the incidents by clicking magnifier or _Enter_.

 ![](/images/tloi_zoom86.png)

-Switch _Auto-refresh_ to enable or disable automatic refresh of the incidents in the table without reloading the web-page.
+Slide _Auto-refresh_ to enable or disable automatic refresh of the incidents in the table without reloading the web page.
 Set the number of incidents to be shown on a page by choosing the number of items per page in the bottom right of the page.

 ![](/images/auto_refresh_zoom92.png)

 The list of incidents contains the following information:

-_Date_ - the time when the incident happened.
+* _Date_ – the time when the incident happened.
 _IP_ - the IP address of the abuser.
 There is a color indication for IP address.
-`o` A gray bubble means that this IP address is currently in the gray list (so, every connection from this IP address will redirect to the CAPTCHA).
+  * A gray bubble means that this IP address is currently in the gray list (so, every connection from this IP address will redirect to the CAPTCHA).
-`o` A blue bubble means that this IP address is currently in no one list (white list/gray list/black list).
+  * A blue bubble means that this IP address is currently in no one list (white list/gray list/black list).
 IP is not blocked.
-`o` A white bubble means that this IP address is currently in the white list.
+  * A white bubble means that this IP address is currently in the white list.
 IP will never be blocked by Imunify360.
-`o` A black bubble means that this IP address is currently in the black list.
+  * A black bubble means that this IP address is currently in the black list.
 And access from this IP is totally blocked without ability to unblock by the CAPTCHA.
-`o` No bubble is shown when this incident doesn’t contain IP address.
+  * No bubble is shown when this incident doesn’t contain IP address.
-_Country_ - country origin of the abuser IP address.
+* _Country_ – country origin of the abuser IP address.
-_№ of Times_ - the number of times the abuser tried to repeat the action.
+* _# of Times_ – the number of times the abuser tried to repeat the action.
-_Event _ - description of the event or suspicious activity (as it is described by OSSEC and Mod_Security sensors).
+* _Event_ – description of the event or suspicious activity (as it is described by OSSEC and Mod_Security sensors).
-_Severity_ - severity level of the incidents (as it is estimated in [OSSEC severity levels](http://ossec-docs.readthedocs.io/en/latest/manual/rules-decoders/rule-levels.html) and [Mod_Security severity levels](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual#severity) ).
+* _Severity_ – severity level of the incidents (as it is estimated in [OSSEC severity levels](http://ossec-docs.readthedocs.io/en/latest/manual/rules-decoders/rule-levels.html) and [Mod_Security severity levels](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual#severity)).
 The color of severity means:

-`o` Green - Mod_Security levels 7-5, OSSEC levels 00-03;
+  * Green – Mod_Security levels 7-5, OSSEC levels 00-03
-`o` Orange - Mod_Security level 4, OSSEC levels 04-10;
+  * Orange – Mod_Security level 4, OSSEC levels 04-10
-`o` Red - Mod_Security levels 3-0, OSSEC levels 11-15.
+  * Red – Mod_Security levels 3-0, OSSEC levels 11-15

 ![](/images/list.jpg)

-Click on an Incident to expand the detailed information.
+Click an incident to expand the detailed information.

 ![](/images/expand.jpg)

-Actions available for the Incidents:
+**Actions available for the Incidents:**

-Disabling the rule of the incident and add it to the list of Disabled rules.
-Click ban icon in a proper incident row and confirm the action:
+* Disabling the rule of the incident and add it to the list of Disabled rules.
+Click _Ban_ icon in a proper incident row and confirm the action.

 ![](/images/disable_ossec_zoom85.png)

-Adding an IP to the Black or White list, click cog icon and choose the action:
+* Adding IP to the Black or White list.
+Click _Cog_ icon and choose the action.

 ![](/images/move_button_zoom94.png)